Arizona State vs. USC NCAA Football Odds, Plays and Insights | November 6, 2021

 - USC has played eight games, with three wins against the spread.

-- USC's games this season have hit the over on four of eight set point totals (50%).
+- USC's games this year have hit the over in 50% of its opportunities (four times in eight games with a set point total).

-- When USC churns out more than 331.1 yards, the team is 3-5 against the spread and 4-4 overall.
+- In games that USC totals over 331.1 yards, the team is 3-5 against the spread and 4-4 overall.

-- The Trojans have turned the ball over 14 times this season, two more turnovers than the Sun Devils have forced (12).
+- This year the Trojans have turned the ball over 14 times, two more than the Sun Devils' takeaways (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.